The teaching of spelling should be part of an interwoven literacy curriculum, where creativity can sit alongside mechanics as partners not enemies.

 7. Active Learning – Post it note words all over the house.
 Ask your child to retrieve words and make lists of words in patterns, as above.
 The words could then be added to sentences orally or with pencil and paper.
 So much active fun can be had from post it notes.

 8. Sentence Sort – Already made up sentences containing spelling pattern words cut up for your child to rearrange.
 This helps to comprehend the spelling words too.
-Spelling is not just about phonemic awareness — spelling words correctly, is of course the goal.
-Children also have to understand what they are spelling and reading to truly succeed in literacy.
+Spelling is not just about phonemic awareness, understanding what words mean and how to use words correctly is also part of the spelling game.

 9. Say A Sentence – Place all your spelling words face up and take it in turns to grab a word, say the word and add to a sentence.
 Verbally recalling the word and putting the word into an oral sentence aids comprehension of the word and children do not get hung up on writing anything down.
 Speaking and listening skills are just as important as pencil and paper and should be practiced on a regular basis.
 Here are some of our sentences to get you started.